EGaraldi/corecon/paper/paper.md

 set of constraints on key physical quantities related to the EoR, homogenised in their format and units, lifting the busy researchers from the burden of searching, retrieving and formatting data.
 Second, and foremost, `CoReCon` provides a platform for the high-redshift research community to collect and store, in an open way, such observational constraints.
-We do so by providing a Python infrastructure, which is able to load formatted data files and provides simple utility functions to deal with such data.
+I do so by providing a Python infrastructure, which is able to load formatted data files and provides simple utility functions to deal with such data.
 The data files loaded by `CoReCon` are purposedly simple in their form and